Privacy Notice

 Recruitment Data

 If you apply for an employment position with us, we may collect the following information in order to process your application and assess you as a candidate.
-Please note that all information collected from you which will be obtained directly from you:
+We will collect your:

-1. What is our lawful basis for processing your personal data?
+What’s our lawful basis for collecting this data?

 Non-special category data: